Characterizations of generalized convex bodies of revolution: Auxiliary results

-In virtue that in this work we are going to consider non bounded subsets of $\Ed$, in particular, flats, in order to give a metric on the non-empty closed sets of $\Ed$, we will follow Busemann \cite{bu}.
-If $A$ is a non-empty set, the distance from $p$ to $A$ is denoted by $pA$ and defined as the greatest lower bound of $px$ as $x$ traverses $A$ (px is the distance between $p$ and $x$).
+Next, we define a metric in the set of subsets of $\Ed$.
+For a non-empty set $A$, the distance from a point $p$ to $A$ is denoted by $pA$, and defined as the greatest lower bound of $px$, where $x$ is a point in $A$.